SWTOR Credits & Boost

 Cartel Coins are the premium currency connected to the Cartel Market.
 They are mainly used for cosmetic items, account unlocks, premium purchases, and collection-based content.

-CoinLooting focuses on SWTOR Credits and Boost services.
-Credits help with the in-game economy and account setup.
-Boosts help with leveling, story progress, content access, and character readiness.
+CoinLooting focuses on SWTOR Credits and Boosts.
+Credits support the in-game economy and account setup.
+Boosts support leveling, story progress, content access, and character readiness.

 Ready to Prepare Your SWTOR Account?

 SWTOR rewards players who keep their characters ready, their Credits stable, and their account flexible.
-Ongoing updates, Galactic Season rewards, story content, account goals, and character readiness all create reasons to stay active.
+Story updates, PvP seasons, returning events, Stronghold goals, account progress, and character readiness all create reasons to stay active.

-CoinLooting keeps its SWTOR service range focused on more account freedom, smoother gameplay, faster setup, and less time lost on repeated farming.
+CoinLooting keeps its SWTOR range focused on account freedom, smoother gameplay, faster setup, and less time lost on repeated farming.